Greatham

 The Route

 1. From the car park beside the village hall, you will immediately see the play area.
-The Taste Truck is parked up right beside it and there are some picnic benches.
 On our visit in June 2024, there were a large amount of buttercups growing in the open space beyond the play area.
 This helped to mark out the start of this walk, as you are looking for the path that cuts through the middle of the buttercups, heading away from the play area and car park.
 If the buttercups are not blooming, your point of reference will be the zip line.
 From the mounting end of the zip line, look for the path across the open space, heading directly away from the play area and car park.

 2. The path will lead you across the open space towards the hedge on the opposite side.
 Look for the gap in the hedge and enter into a large field.
 Turn left and follow the path along the edge of the field with the hedge directly to your left.
 The path becomes muddy as it soon leaves the field and squeezes between two hedges.
 The path will emerge from this at Pook Cottage, on their gravel drive.

 3. Walk out to the lane and turn right.
 Walk along Church Lane - it is very quiet, as it is not a through road.
-Continue along the lane, passing an alpaca farm and then a series of dwellings, until Church Lane ends and becomes a footpath beside a large modern white/grey house.
+Continue along the lane, passing some alpacas and then a series of dwellings, until Church Lane ends and becomes a footpath beside a large modern white/grey house.

 4. The footpath begins and heads into a copse, following the eastern edge of the trees.
 The path through the woods is very muddy, often even in summer, but you will be fine with a pair of wellies.
 There are a couple of wooden planks to help you across the worst sections.
 Stick to the same path, heading in the same direction, until you reach a cross paths with a broken stile and finger post.
 Go right here, into the large wheat field, and follow the path straight ahead going all the way across.